ChunghaSung/JSdep/artemis-modified/README.md

 MODIFIED version of Artemis
 =========================
-* This directory includes the Artemis version 2.0.0 (this is an official release in https://github.com/cs-au-dk/Artemis) and source code modified by ours to use dependency information.
+* This directory includes the Artemis version 2.0.0 (this is an official release in https://github.com/cs-au-dk/Artemis) and source code (`src` directory) modified by ours to use dependency information.

 * Modification part tagged by "// MODIFIED by CH" in src directory.